If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

 my-worker-pj4r4 Ready compute,worker 209d v1.24.12+8f6c8a6

-The oc debug command can be used to start a node in debug mode.
+The oc debug command can be used to create a temporary (ephemeral) pod that mounts a nodes filesystem.

 oc debug node/my-node-5n4fj